johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part2.md

 ### Introduction

-This is part 2 of a five-part series.
+This is part 2 of a six-part series.
 If you landed here from Google, you may want to start with [part 1](xxx).

 In this article, we build the first iteration of the server component of our Faye Custom Transporter.

 **Reminder**: Many of the concepts and terminology here are introduced and explained in [this article series](https://dev.to/nestjs/integrate-nestjs-with-external-services-using-microservice-transporters-part-1-p3).
 That series serves as a good foundation for understanding the more advanced concepts covered in this series.

-All of the code in these articles is available [here](xxx).
-As always, these tutorials work best if you follow along with the code.
-The [README](xxx) covers all the steps you need to get the repository, build the apps, and follow along.
-It's easy!
-I strongly encourage you to do so.

 #### Get the Code